๐Ÿ—ฟIntro to Anthropology

 Why This Matters

-Ethnographic research methods are the backbone of anthropological inquiry—they're how anthropologists actually learn about human cultures rather than just speculating about them.
+Ethnographic research methods are the backbone of anthropological inquiry.
+They're how anthropologists actually learn about human cultures rather than just speculating about them.
 When you're tested on these methods, you're being evaluated on your understanding of epistemology (how we know what we know) and methodology (how we systematically gather that knowledge).
-The methods you choose shape the data you collect, which in turn shapes the conclusions you can draw about social organization, cultural meaning, and human behavior.
+The methods a researcher chooses shape the data they collect, which in turn shapes the conclusions they can draw about social organization, cultural meaning, and human behavior.

 Don't just memorize a list of techniques.
-Instead, focus on understanding what each method is best suited to capture: Is it designed for depth or breadth?
+Focus on understanding what each method is best suited to capture: Is it designed for depth or breadth?
 Does it prioritize emic perspectives (insider views) or etic analysis (outsider frameworks)?
 How does the researcher's positionality affect the data?
-These conceptual distinctions—along with questions about ethics, reflexivity, and validity—are what exam questions will actually probe.
+These conceptual distinctions, along with questions about ethics, reflexivity, and validity, are what exam questions will actually probe.

 Immersive Methods: Learning by Being There